paigeweber13/fine-hardware-visualization/README.md

 # Accomplishments:
 ## 2020-04-16 through 2020-04-23
  - looked at TAU
+   - powerful and detailed but seems to target large clusters.
+   - not intuitive
  - looked at vampir
+   - closer to what we are aiming for, as it provides a mapping of function to performance on a fine-grained level
+   - does not seem to consider architecture?
    - not free?
  - read more of kerncraft paper
  - revisited convolution